Dev mode — no Cloudflare Access header present. Authenticated as dev@local.

 • Hold the reset button before applying power, and keep holding for at least 5 seconds after the LED comes on.

 • Confirm via serial: U-Boot prints RESET button is pressed for: N second(s).
-If N is < 5 you didn’t hold long enough; if N is 0 the button isn’t being registered (cable in wrong port, button stuck, etc.).
+If N is < 5 you didn’t hold long enough; if N is 0 the button isn’t being registered (cable in the wrong port, button stuck, or similar).

 docker exec ep-devcontainer: container not found

-• If you used the Step 4b fallback in foreground (-it) mode, the container exited when you exited the shell.
-Re-run the Step 4b command using -d (detached) mode as documented, then docker exec -it ep-devcontainer /bin/sh for shells.
+• If you launched the sibling in foreground (-it) mode, the container exited when you exited the shell.
+Re-run the Step 4b command using -d (detached) mode as documented, then openwrt-shell (or docker exec -it ep-devcontainer /bin/sh) for subsequent shells.

-• The container must be named ep-devcontainer for validate.sh to find it.
+• The sibling must be named ep-devcontainer for validate.sh to find it.

 Validate output paster — available in Wave 2D (ValidateOutputPaster lab="lab01")